YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBFILNOFULLWRT
 ----------------

-DBFILNOFULLWRT, Disabling fullblock writes. iiii tttt: bbbb
+DBFILNOFULLWRT, Disabling fullblock writes. iiii tttt bbbb

 MUPIP Warning: Indicates full block writes were not successfully enabled. iiii describes the issue, tttt describes the type and bbbb is a block size.